Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 ✅ Taxes

-❌ Hotel Accommodations: Hotels before and after the tour are not included in the package price.
+❌ Hotel Accommodations: Before and after the trek.

-❌ Gratuities: Tips for your porters and guide are not included and are at your discretion.
+❌ Gratuities: Tips for guides and porters are appreciated but not included.

-❌ Huayna Picchu Ticket: It costs $75 per person and should be booked in advance due to high demand.
+❌ Huayna Picchu Entry Ticket: $75 per person.
+Limited availability—must be booked early.

 PRICE